Why is it so hard to wake up on cold mornings?

 Dark, cold mornings can make getting out of bed a harder task than it already is.
 Staying snuggled under a warm duvet is a much more inviting prospect.

-But why it is so hard to get out of bed when it’s cold.
+But why is it so hard to get out of bed when it’s cold?
 Scientists seem to find out the reason.

-Marco Gallio, associate professor of neurobiology in the Weinberg College of Arts and Sciences, said, “By studying behaviors in a fruit fly, we can better understand how and why temperature is so critical to regulating sleep.”
+Marco Gallio, associate professor of neurobiology at the Weinberg College of Arts and Sciences, said, “By studying behaviors in a fruit fly, we can better understand how and why temperature is so critical to regulating sleep.”

 A fruit fly (Drosophila melanogaster) feeding off a banana.